 According to the National Association of Mental Illness, 20% of adults in the US experience some type of mental illness.
 Still, over half (approximately 57%) don’t seek treatment.
 Why is that?
 For some, perhaps it’s because of the stigma frequently attached to mental health treatment.
 For others, it might be that life is too busy, and it seems impossible to find the time to talk to a counselor.
-Whatever the reason, there are options available that can help even the busiest and most private of us get the support we need.
+There is also the issue of therapist availability, especially after the pandemic led to an unprecedented surge in demand for therapists.
+Nevertheless, there are options available that can help even the busiest and most private of us get the support we need.

 Here are four tips to help you fit health care for your mind into your weekly routine.